imjoseangel/RHCE/Readme.md

     /myshare 172.25.11.10(rw,no_root_squash) *.example.com(ro)
 ```

-***no_root_squash***
+#### no_root_squash

 By default, root on a NFS client acts as user nfsnobody by the NFS server.
 That is, if root attempts to access a file on a mounted export, the server will treat it as an access by user nfsnobody instead.
-This is a security measure that can be problematic in scenarios where the NFS export is used as “/” by diskless clients and root needs to act as root.
+This is a security measure that can be problematic in scenarios using NFS exports as “/” by diskless clients and root needs to act as root.

 ```bash
 exportfs -r<av>